The Bass-Jiang group for automorphism-induced HNN-extensions

-\p{A result implying \boldmath{$\out_H(G)\lneq\out^H(G)$}} We do not know if the conditions of Lemma~\ref{lem:MirrorPettet} are both necessary and sufficient for $\out_H(G)=\out^H(G)$ to hold, and reading closely the proof of Lemma~\ref{lem:LevEqualPet} one might suspect that they are.
-Lemma~\ref{lem:BassJiangProperSubgp} now demonstrates how close the conditions of Lemma~\ref{lem:MirrorPettet} are to being necessary and sufficient.
+We do not know if the conditions of Lemma \ref{lem:MirrorPettet} are both necessary and sufficient for $\out_H(G)=\out^H(G)$ to hold, and reading closely the proof of Lemma \ref{lem:LevEqualPet} one might suspect that they are.
+Lemma \ref{lem:BassJiangProperSubgp} now demonstrates how close the conditions of Lemma \ref{lem:MirrorPettet} are to being necessary and sufficient.